 \begin{proof} This follows from the very definition of the derivated measure:

 \end{proof}

 Throughout the rest of this section we fix a parameter $p\in \left]2,+\infty\right[$.
-We describe the construction and the usefull properties of the standard Cantor-Lebesgue domains $\Omega_p$.
+We now describe the construction and the useful properties of the Cantor-Lebesgue domains $\Omega_p$.
 In particular we show that the weak second derivative is supported on a $\frac{\log 2}{\log p}$-regular set.

-\paragraph{Construction of Cantor-Lebesgue domains.}
+\subsection{Construction of Cantor-Lebesgue domains.}